xobotyi/node-beanstalk/README.md

 ##### Disconnect

-To disconnect the client from remote call `client.disconnect()` - it will wait all pending requests to be performed and then disconnect the client from server.
+To disconnect the client from remote - call `client.disconnect()`, it will wait for all the pending requests to be performed and then disconnect the client from server.
+All requests queued after disconnection will be rejected.

-To disconnect client immediately call `client.disconnect(true)`, it will perform disconnect right after currently running request.
+To disconnect client immediately - call `client.disconnect(true)`, it will perform disconnect right after currently running request.

 ##### Payload serialization

 As in most cases our job payloads are complex objets - they somehow must be serialized to Buffer.
-In general serialized payload can be any bytes sequence, but by default, payload is serialized via JSON and casted to buffer, but you can specify your own serializer by passing corresponding parameter to client constructor options.
-Required serializer signature can be found in [API docs](https://xobotyi.github.io/node-beanstalk/classes/serializer.html).
+In general, serialized payload can be any bytes sequence, but by default, payload is serialized via JSON and casted to buffer, but you can specify your own serializer by passing corresponding parameter to client constructor options.
+Required serializer interface can be found in [API docs](https://xobotyi.github.io/node-beanstalk/classes/serializer.html).

 ### Pooling